- 20Shares

 Need to discuss it with an expert?
 Get in touch with our team by clicking the link.

-How a GDS can assist in capturing cruise travel bookings
+How can a GDS assist in capturing cruise travel bookings?

 The cruise market is definitely expanding after seeing a setback following the pandemic, with global revenue now at approximately $19.4 billion.
 Every harbour city in the world has a cruise ship docked outside and with everything from super cruises to niche adventure cruises, travellers are finding them a more accessible form of holiday.
+Notably, 70% of cruise bookings are made through travel agents, who provide the expertise and personal service cruise passengers value.